 If the deceased doesn’t have any money or a funeral plan, the local authorities can be approached for assistance.
-Your hospital or council can arrange for a Public Health Funeral, often referred to as a pauper’s funeral.
+Your hospital or council can arrange for a Public Health Funeral1, often referred to as a pauper’s funeral.

-There are, however, strict criteria for a Public Health Funeral and they are only held if there is no alternative.
+There are, however, strict criteria for a Public Health Funeral, and they are only held if there is no alternative.
 You will have to show that the deceased doesn’t have enough money in his or her estate to pay for the funeral and that there are not loved ones who can arrange the funeral.

 A Prepaid Funeral Plan

 Those who have made arrangements for settling the costs of their funeral usually have prepaid funeral plans.
-A funeral director administers the funeral plan, and the deceased’s family will have to work with that director to organise the funeral.
+A funeral director administers the funeral plan, and the deceased’s family will have to work with that director to organize the funeral.

 However, many funeral plans only cover some of the costs involved in a funeral.
-If you’re organising a funeral, you may have to chip in to cover some costs.
+If you’re organizing a funeral, you may have to chip in to cover some costs.
 It’s worth checking what is covered by the funeral plan before you start making arrangements.

 Keep in mind